gracefulife/clova-developer-guide/en/CIC/References/ContextObjects/SavedPlace.md

 ## Clova.SavedPlace {#SavedPlace}
-A message format that sends client's pre-saved location information.
+A message format used to report the client's pre-saved location information to CIC.

 ### Message structure
 {% raw %}